Optimal Information Acquisition Under Intervention: Conclusion

 \section{Conclusion}

-The model and analysis in this paper constitute an attempt to understand information acquisition incentives of forecasters in environments in which forecasted variables are subject to policy interventions.
-While empirically relevant, this case has been mostly overlooked in the forecasting literature.
+The model and analysis in this paper constitute an attempt to understand information acquisition incentives of forecasters in environments in which forecasted variables are impacted by policy interventions.
+While empirically relevant, this case has been mostly overlooked in the literature.
 Our goal is to bridge that gap.

-Furthermore, while in this paper we deal with a forecasting problem for concreteness, our results carry on with no modification to any information acquisition problem in which: $(i)$ the payoff of the agent who must make the information acquisition decision (the forecaster in our paper) depends on a stochastic outcome and on the agent's own decision; and $(ii)$ the stochastic payoff-relevant outcome depends on an exogenous state and on the policy action of another agent (the policy-maker in our paper).
-It is easy to think of other applications that fit the description in points $(i)$ and $(ii)$, as for example that of a bond investor mentioned in footnote \ref{foot: other applications}.

-Our results show that the policy-making environment can have a significant impact on the information acquisition incentives and decisions of forecasters.
-In particular, for plausible parameter values our analysis shows that under intervention: $(i)$ the forecaster acquires less private information than in the intervention-free case; $(ii)$ the optimal private precision of the forecaster decreases in the precision of PM's information; $(iii)$ the optimal private precision of the forecaster decreases in the strength of policy intervention.
-These results are consistent with prior empirical findings, which show that when forecasted variables subject to policy intervention, typically private forecasts of various forecasters are based on no proprietary information, and instead are made using the same publicly available data.
+Our results show that the policy-making environment can have a significant impact on the information acquisition incentives of forecasters.
+In particular, for plausible parameter values our analysis shows that: $(i)$ the forecaster acquires less private information than in the intervention-free case; $(ii)$ the optimal private precision of the forecaster decreases in the precision of PM's information; $(iii)$ the optimal private precision of the forecaster decreases in the strength of policy intervention.
+These results are consistent with prior empirical findings, which show that when forecasted variables subject to policy intervention, private forecasts of various forecasters are based on no proprietary information, and instead are made using the same publicly available data.

-Finally, in an extension of our model we look to how PM's transparency about her private information impacts the information acquisition incentives of forecasters.
-While for some parameter values the effect of transparency is ambiguous, we identify a range of parameter values for which PM transparency does crowd-out forecaster's precision.
+Moreover, in an extension of our model we look to how PM's transparency about her private information impacts the information acquisition incentives of forecasters.
+While for some parameter values the effect of transparency is ambiguous, we identify the region of the parameter space for which PM transparency does crowd-out forecaster's precision.

 Taken together, our findings point to the important effects that intervention may have on forecasters' information acquisition incentives.
-In particular, we show that to properly understand the informational value of forecasts, we must pay close attention to the policy-making environment in which such forecast are embedded.
-This paper is intended as a first step in that direction.
+In particular, we show that to properly understand the informational value of forecasts, we must pay close attention to the policy-making environment in which the forecasting exercise is embedded.